 Description of Research

-Molecular mechanism of protein-RNA interactions
+Molecular mechanism of protein-nucleic acid interactions

-The main theme of the group is to understand molecular mechanism of interactions between protein and RNA that exhibit a wide spectrum of sequence and shape specificity.
-The understanding of molecular mechanism of the interaction by highly conserved and abundant RRM proteins will help in formulation of a general code of RNA interaction.
+The main theme of the group is to understand molecular mechanism of interactions between protein and nucleic acids that exhibit a wide spectrum of sequence and shape specificity.
+The understanding of molecular mechanism of the interaction by highly conserved and abundant RRM proteins will help in formulation of a general code of nucleic acid interaction.
 This is likely to help in understanding how different set of information is decoded from a limited repertoire of genetic code.
 Nascent mRNAs, the information carriers, in eukaryotes often called the primary transcripts, undergo extensive chemical modification to produce mature mRNAs before they are directed for protein synthesis.

 Many RNA recognition motifs (RRMs) are known to unfold and assemble incorrectly, leading to protein aggregates that cause diseases.
 In this context we study unfolding and aggregation behaviour of RRMs using solution- and solid-state NMR spectroscopy, fluorescence correlation spectroscopy (FCS) and time-resolved fluorescence spectroscopy.